hortonworks/cloudbreak/docs/azure.md

 ```
 cbd logs cloudbreak
 ```
 >You can check the logs when the application is ready.
-It is about 30 minutes.
+It is about 30 seconds.

 Once Cloudbreak is up and running you can launch clusters in two different ways.
 You can follow the [Provisioning prerequisites](azure_pre_provision.md).